thanos-io/thanos/docs/contributing/proposal-process.md

 ### Audience

-If not clear, the target audience that this change relates to.
+If this is not clear already, provide the target audience for this change.

 ## Non-Goals